jondowson/pod/README.md

 It is extensible and new modules (or 'pods') can be added quickly that make use of pod's core capabilities.
 Its first two 'pods' are specific to setting up and running a DSE cluster from **tarballs**.
 - **pod_dse**:
-    - setup, configure, distribute dse + java software to all servers in a cluster.
+    - setup, configure, distribute dse + java (optional) software to all servers in a cluster.
 - **pod_dse_rollingStartStop**:
     - start and stop a dse cluster gracefully.